-We are supporters of the Virginia Key Alliance, a coalition of concerned citizens dedicated to preserving Virginia Key and its unique environment for outdoor recreation, its safe venue for non-motorized water sports and its lush wildlife and natural setting.
-The Alliance seeks and supports community participation in ongoing planning for any development and improvements to Virginia Key, as such changes will impact generations to come.
+We are supporters of the Virginia Key Alliance.
+This coalition of concerned citizens is dedicated to preserving Virginia Key, Miami.
+We want to protect its lush wildlife and natural setting and ensure it remains a unique environment for outdoor recreation.
+The Alliance participates in ongoing planning for any development and improvements.
+These changes to Virginia Key will impact generations to come.

 2. Christ Journey Church

 Our Senior Manager, Client Services Vicki Fernandez (second from the right) serves at Christ Journey Church in Coral Gables, FL, Vicki is a weekend service producer and volunteer coordinator for their production teams.

 On most weekends you can find her calling cues, running lights, and coordinating the many volunteers to produce uplifting experiences.